Kristang people: Present status

 The Kristang community still has cultural and linguistic continuities with today's Portugal, especially with the Minho region, from where many early settlers emigrated.
 The Kristang continue to hold some church services in Portuguese, and Malaysians, including themselves, often refer to the community as "Portuguese".
-As the Kristang language is not taught in schools, it is nearing extinction, with the exception of within the Portuguese Settlement in Ujong Pasir Malacca.

-The Kristang people in Malaysia do not have full bumiputra status, a status which applies to indigenous ethnic groups.
-However, they have been given the privilege to apply to be members of a trust scheme known as Amanah Saham Bumiputra.
-This is a privilege shared by Malaysians of Thai descent.
-The government sponsored this program to help the Malays increase their participation in the national economy.
-The Kristang community in Singapore is part of a larger umbrella group, known generically as the Eurasian community.
-Some members have emigrated to Perth, Western Australia over the past three decades.

-The Portuguese Settlement is a thriving Kristang community in Malacca, established in 1933 with the goal of gathering the dispersed Kristang community and preserving their culture.
+As the Kristang language is not taught in schools, it is nearing extinction, with the exception of within Malacca's Portuguese Settlement in Ujong Pasir.
+This settlement is a thriving Kristang community, established in 1933 with the goal of gathering the dispersed Kristang community and preserving their culture.
 A simple village of poor fishermen for many decades, it has recently become a major tourist attraction.
 This has helped to improve the income of the Kristang population.

+The Kristang people in Malaysia do not have full bumiputera status, a status which applies to indigenous ethnic groups.
+However, they have been given the privilege to apply to be members of a trust scheme known as Amanah Saham Bumiputera, a privilege shared by Malaysians of Thai descent.
+The state sponsored this program to help the Malays increase their participation in the national economy.
+The Kristang community in Singapore is part of a larger umbrella group, known generically as the Eurasian community.
+Some members have emigrated to Perth, Western Australia, over the past three decades.